 There are 2200 new calls raised by customers in each 24h period.
 Approximately this many arrive for each time period.
-These will be initially be modelled using a triangular distribution across the entire period as follows:
+These will initially be modelled using a triangular distribution across the entire period as follows:

 Mode: 2

 Min: 0.35